What It’s Like To Cover Fashion Week But Never Feel Really Included

 ”

 McCall has made it a practice to arrive at shows early — even when they regularly begin half an hour late — to allow others to fill in beside her on the benches, rather than having to squeeze in amidst straight-size peers.
-“And I am aware that as a 14/16, I still have it better than other [larger] plus people do,” she says.
-(Statistically, the average American woman wears between a size 16 and 18.)
+“And I am aware that as a US 14/16, I still have it better than other [larger] plus people do,” she says (the average UK woman wears a size 16 and the average American woman wears between a size 16 and 18.)

 Advertisement